flaviocopes/svelte-handbook/content/Svelte Components.md

 Modern Web development is very much focused on components, and Svelte is no different.

 What is a component?
-A component is an atomic part of the application, that is self-contained and optionally references other components to compose its output.
+A component is an atomic part of the application that is self-contained and optionally references other components to compose its output.

 In other words, it's a compartmentalized part of the application.
 A form can be a component.
 An input element can be a component.
 The whole application is a component.

 Svelte components contain all that's needed to render a piece of the UI.
-Every Svelte component is declared into a `.svelte` file, and in there you'll find the content (markup), the behavior (JavaScript) and the presentation (CSS), without having to define separate files.
+Every Svelte component is declared in a `.svelte` file, and in there you'll find the content (markup), the behavior (JavaScript), and the presentation (CSS) without having to define separate files.

-Which is a sane way to define a piece of the UI, because you don't need to search for the items that affect the same element across various files.
+Which is a sane way to define a piece of the UI because you don't need to search for the items that affect the same element across various files.

 Here's a sample component, which we'll store in a file called `Dog.svelte`: